-The Company Faces Competition from Other Mining Companies for the Acquisition of New Properties capital, in some cases have state support, have access to more efficient technology, and have access to reserves of uranium that are cheaper to extract and process.
+The Company Faces Competition from Other Mining Companies for the Acquisition of New Properties

+There is a limited supply of desirable mineral lands available for acquisition, claim staking or leasing in the areas where the Company is currently active.
+Many participants are engaged in the mining business, including large, established mining companies with substantial technical and financial capabilities and long earnings records and which have access to more capital, in some cases have state support, have access to more efficient technology, and have access to reserves of uranium that are cheaper to extract and process.
 The Company may be at a competitive disadvantage in acquiring mining properties as many of its competitors have greater financial resources and larger technical staffs.
 Accordingly, there can be no assurance that the Company will be able to compete successfully with its industry competitors.